 Soapbox?
 Writers scramble to replace losses and repay loans.
 Begging for forgiveness, they wrangle with financial upset.
 Expecting success, they meet with brutal truths.
 Upstart writers may sell 250 books before calling it quits.

 Turn up the Volume?
 There is no obligation to support new writers.
 The first places to close the floodgates may be the local library and public school systems.
 There is an overload of fresh talent pining for discovery.

 Walking Tall?
 Local news media pulls in the welcome mat.
 Closed door policies are guided by security measures or scheduling limitations.
 Celebrity authors may get paid to appear in preferential environments.
 The 1% rules.

 Quit the Day Job?
-It may be better to wait until the time has come for your work.
-In the meantime, tools show how formats look in viewer's hands.
-The feedback received can help writers timely and safely leave the Sandbox Trap.
+It may be better to wait until the time comes for content.
+Meanwhile, tools show how formats look in viewers' hands.
+Feedback received may help writers timely and safely leave under-funded traps.